amitk161/FoodMania/README.md

 The user can login using email id and password.
 The application is developed using React JS Framework for frontend and Node JS and Express JS and MongoDB Atlas for backend.

-Along with this the passwords are stored securely using JWT and Bcrypt.
+Along with this the passwords are stored securely using JWT and Bcrypt JS.